-Sapphire is an initiative of Pride in Diversity that was developed to generate greater awareness of the unique challenges faced by Lesbian, Gay, Bisexual, Transgender and Intersex (LGBTI) women in the workplace.
-The Sapphire initiative seeks to provide women with an opportunity to openly express and discuss some of these challenges in a safe, non-confrontational professional environment.
+Sapphire is an initiative of Pride in Diversity that was developed to generate greater awareness of the unique challenges faced by Lesbian, Gay, Bisexual, Transgender and Queer (LGBTQ) people who identify or may be perceived as women in the workplace.
+This includes cisgender women, transgender women, and non-binary people who may be perceived as female or feminine (regardless of their gender identities) and therefore may face many of the same challenges.
+This initiative seeks to engage with and provide this cohort with an opportunity to openly express and discuss some of these challenges in a safe, non-confrontational and professional environment, with the aim of creating a more inclusive workplace – one in which LGBTQ women and non-binary people can freely be themselves, and one in which there is a greater visibility of “out” role models.

-- Understand and address the dual impacts of being a woman and LGBTI in the workplace (often referred to as the double-glass ceiling).
+- Understand and address the dual impacts of being a woman/non-binary person and LGBTQ in the workplace (often referred to as the double-glass ceiling).

-- Engage more LGBTI women in workplace inclusion initiatives
+- Engage more LGBTQ women and non-binary people in workplace inclusion initiatives

-- Increase the visibility of out female role models
+- Increase the visibility of out female and non-binary role models

 - Contribute to the growing body of international research on this topic.